SevenShepherd/SevenShepherd.github.io/_posts/2023-02-07-ordo-salutis.markdown

 5. **Perseverance**
     - Given their strong emphasis on free agency, many Arminians hold that believers by willful sin may fall completely from the state of grace.
 The possibility of final apostasy motivates Christians to holiness and constancy of life.
-        >⚠️  In addition, many Arminians deny the doctrine of the perseverance of the saints.
+        >⚠️  In aD.D.ition, many Arminians deny the doctrine of the perseverance of the saints.
 They insist that by deliberate sin Christians can renounce their prior faith commitment and thereby fall from the state of grace, forfeit eternal salvation, and be doomed to perdition.
 The Arminian understanding of salvation thus is synergistic (a “working together”); divine grace and the liberated human will cooperate to bring about salvation.
 From inception to consummation the unsaved via free will make significant contributions to the outworking of their salvation. p.
 35.

 ---